 First meeting place of the Lee County Council Of Aging was at Orchard Glen Nursing Home, in May of 1974 and incorporated on May 14, 1974 – with the help and consultation from Northwestern Illinois Area Agency on Aging (NIAAA).

 On November 13, 1975 the Title 7 nutrition program was started at St. Paul Lutheran Church.

 Richard Schilling, Chair Transportation, Committee started working on getting a senior citizens bus.
 Under leadership of Joyce Miller, Nutritionist, Meals on Wheels started at KSB Hospital.

 Jan 1976- With cooperation of LCCOA, the city of Dixon and Dixon Township, the Drop-In center in Dixon was getting ready to open.
 Reverend Downing asked for donations of furniture.

 In April 1976, Dixon Drop-In Center was opened with an Open House held on May 6, 1976 - at the corner of Galena Avenue and 1st street.
-Reverend Downing was Chairman of Social Concerns Committee and found the building.
+Many people volunteered their time, talents, and money.

 September 30, 1976 –The First Senior Bus arrived.

 By 1977 the Drop-In Center at Galena Ave & 1st St. was already becoming too small and an opportunity to get a bigger building presented itself.
 Through federal and state grants, the lower level of the 1911 Post Office was renovated, including making the building accessible to Senior Citizens.
 And the lower level dining room area added.
 Many volunteers and much work later, an official “Open House” celebrated a new era in the history of LCCOA, at the new senior center at 100 W. 2nd St., in the old Dixon Post office building.